Explore our teaching resources

 Students investigate their home communities, identifying needs and planning ways to contribute positive, lasting change.

-Pestalozzi’s Influence On Specific Educational Approaches of Today
+Pestalozzi’s Influence On Educational Approaches Today

 Students explore how Pestalozzi’s ideas shaped modern education by researching key figures like Montessori, Dewey, and Froebel.

-Pestalozzi’s Relevance to Educational Movements and Inspirational Leaders in Your Country
+Pestalozzi’s Relevance to Educational Movements

 Students research local educational movements, comparing them to Pestalozzi’s ideas to explore his lasting global influence.